ULO Scholars Program

 Each project will consist of two parts.

-- A spring 2021 cooperative (meets for 1 - 2 hours approximately 6 times over the semester).
+- A fall 2023 cooperative (meets for 1 - 2 hours approximately 6 times over the semester).

 - A work group that will study student work to inform assignment design, pedagogy, and professional development (meets for 2 - 3 consecutive days in summer, fall, or winter/spring).